Discover how our orthopedic surgery center can help you return to everyday activities.

 A top orthopedic surgery center of Mission Viejo, Orange County Orthopedic Center features top area surgeons who specialize in treating a wide range of musculoskeletal issues.
-The focus of the surgeons at the center is on minimally invasive techniques, so that surgery is only used when absolutely necessary and allows the patient to return to everyday activities more quickly.
+The focus of the surgeons at the center is on minimally invasive techniques, so that surgery:

 - Sprains – A common sports injury that is characterized by stretching or tearing your ligaments